Brian Gay: Professional career

-Gay turned pro in 1994 and joined the PGA Tour in 1999.
-He picked up his first win on tour at the Mayakoba Golf Classic at Riviera Maya-Cancun in 2008 after 293 PGA Tour starts, with his second win coming at the Verizon Heritage in 2009.
+In 1994, Gay turned professional.
+He mostly competed on mini-tours in the United States, winning several tournaments, before qualifying for the PGA Tour in 1999.
+Gay picked up his first win on the tour at the Mayakoba Golf Classic at Riviera Maya-Cancun in 2008 after 293 starts, with his second win coming at the Verizon Heritage in 2009.
 He won the event by ten strokes, finishing at 20-under par.
-The ten stroke victory is one of the biggest wins in the PGA Tour's history.
-His best position on the year-end money list is 13th in 2009.
+The ten-stroke victory is one of the biggest wins in the PGA Tour's history.
+His best position on the year-end money list was 13th in 2009.
 He has featured in the top 50 of the Official World Golf Ranking, ranking as high as 35th in 2009.

 Gay was not exempt to play in the 2009 U.S. Open heading into the St. Jude Classic.
 He was one of seven golfers who could earn the last spot in the U.S. Open by winning the St. Jude Classic, using the "Winners of multiple PGA Tour events since the last Open" exemption.
 Gay went on to win by five strokes over David Toms and Bryce Molder for his second wire-to-wire win of the season.

 In 2013, Gay won for the first time in four years at the Humana Challenge, the fourth victory of his PGA Tour career.
 He defeated Charles Howell III on the second hole of a three-man sudden-death playoff when he made birdie.
 Earlier, David Lingmerth had been eliminated on the first extra hole.
 This performance helped Gay earn the PGA Tour Player of the Month award for January.